rinkalaone/investigate-dataset_udacity-project2/ReadMe.md

 ### This project consisted in conducting a data analysis on medical patients records in Brazil, to try and answer the question, why about 30% of the patients, would not show up to their appointments.

-#### Learning goals: Go through the whole data analysis process and aquiring skills like:
+#### Learning goals: Go through the whole data analysis process and acquiring skills like:
  - Know all the steps involved in a typical data analysis process
  - Be comfortable posing questions that can be answered with a given dataset and then answering those questions
  - Know how to investigate problems in a dataset and wrangle the data into a format you can use